-The Los Angeles Department of Water & Power (LADWP) is a municipal utility serving the City of Los Angeles (City) and the Owens Valley, California.
+The Los Angeles Department of Water & Power (LADWP or Department) is a municipal utility serving the City of Los Angeles (City) and the Owens Valley, California.
 It exists under and by virtue of the Charter of the City of Los Angeles enacted in 1925.
 LADWP is a vertically-integrated utility that owns and operates the majority of its generation, transmission, and distribution systems.
-LADWP's mission is to provide its customers and the communities it serves safe, reliable and cost-effective water and power in a customer-focused and environmentally responsible manner.
+The LADWP exists to support the growth and vitality of the City, its residents, businesses and the communities we serve, providing safe, reliable and cost-effective water and power in a customer-focused and environmentally responsible manner.
 The LADWP Wildfire Mitigation Plan (Plan) was developed in alignment with our mission statement.